Worship is Weird

 Holy activity performed by fallen mortals

-& a Divine/royal activity done by common laypeople
+& a royal/professional activity done by common laypeople

-Biblical worship is full of Extremes people find it impossible to balance, and it is a personal activity done in public.
-No wonder you feel weird when you lead worship!
+Biblical worship is full of extremes people find it impossible to balance, and it is a personal activity done in public.
+If you ever feel weird or awkward when you worship around others, or even help lead worship, you are not alone—and now you know why!

 But it is equally true that worship gives the worshipper a taste of heaven.
-To be a worshipper you must acknowledge that the unseen realm is even more significant than the realm we can see and touch, and you must also acknowledge that it is ONLY by the blood of Jesus Christ that you can perform this holy act.
-To be an effective worshipper you must be committed to learning more and more about the way God wants you to worship—you should seek to become a "trained professional" worshipper, even while you understand that your Daddy is the one who calls you into worship and into relationship with Him.
-Because of the variety in the Body of Christ, the worship leader must strive for that dynamic place in the center of Biblical tension, not at either extreme, while also realizing that "what people think" about your worship is never as important as the opinion and directions of your real Audience.
+To be a worshipper you must acknowledge that the unseen realm is even more significant than the realm we can see and touch, and amazingly, God actually SEEKS people who will worship Him in spirit and truth.
+Thirdly, while fallen people can’t come near God, our savior Jesus Christ makes it possible for US to perform this holy act—in fact, we can approach ONLY by the blood of Jesus.
+To be an effective worshipper you should be committed to learning more and more about the way God wants you to worship—you should seek to become a “trained professional” worshipper, with clean hands—even while you understand that your Daddy is the one who calls you into worship and into relationship with Him.
+Because of the variety in the Body of Christ, when we are around our brothers and sisters we should strive for that dynamic place in the center of Biblical tension, not at either extreme; we should humbly allow our brethren to worship differently than we do, while also realizing that “what people think” about your worship is never as important as the opinion and directions of your real Audience, the One who remembers, and derives pleasure from our worship.

 How does one express, in words or actions, the fullness of this relationship we have with a God who is so far beyond words?
 Can any words—any form of worship—be enough?
 Of course not.
 But aren’t you glad that God has given the precious gift of worship—so that we can at least try to express the depth of our love?

-(I closed this session by singing a the song that inspired the message.
-It is from Philips, Craig, and Dean, called "Pour My Love on You.")
+(I ended this session by singing a beautiful old song that inspired the message: “Pour My Love on You,” originally recorded by Phillips Craig and Dean)

 (see Website Standards and Use Policy)